- Declaration of Minor is open for application on CUSIS from October to May each year.

 Minor Programme Requirement

-Students are required to complete a minimum of 18 units of courses as follows (applicable for students admitted in 2024-25):
+Students are required to complete a minimum of 18 units of courses, with at least 6 units at 3000 or above level, as follows:

 Required Courses | IERG2051/ESTR2302 or MIEG2051/ESTR2360, IERG2310/ESTR2300, IERG3310/ESTR3310 | 9 units |